LSHTM-GHECO/DM4HEE_RCode/README.md

 ### Other information

 Please do not attempt to make changes to the original repo.
-Please contact chilgithub@lshtm.ac.uk, either Nichola or Jack can then respond to any queries.
+Please contact 'chilgithub@lshtm.ac.uk', either Nichola or Jack can then respond to any queries.